Jan-Georg Deutsch Scholarship in African History, 2018-21

 Lady Wallis Budge Prize for Academic Excellence, 2016

-I specialise in Egyptian history and language, with an emphasis on Coptic and the early Church.
-My research explores the conventions of the representation of visions in Coptic hagiography, focusing on whether these conventions differ according to the characters experiencing visions and how they fit into the broader context of miracles in hagiography in Late Antiquity and Byzantium.
-For this project, I work closely with both the Faculty of History and the Griffith Institute in the Faculty of Oriental Studies.
+I specialise in Egyptian history, early Christianity, and the Coptic language.
+My thesis analyses the representation of visions in hagiography preserved in Coptic, focusing on how it differs according to the characters experiencing visions and how it fits into the broader context of miracles in hagiography in Late Antiquity and Byzantium.
+For this project, I am working with the Faculty of History and the Griffith Institute.

 Agar, C. 2017, 'A tale of two universities'.
 Blog of the Department of Archaeology, Classics and Egyptology, University of Liverpool, 4th October.

 Agar, C. 2016, 'Egypt'.
 Old Members Trust Travel Grant report of University College, Oxford, 6th November.

 Conferences and Seminars

 Will present the 30-minute paper 'Hagiography as life-writing' at the Ancient Lives Seminar series in the Oxford Centre for Life-Writing, Wolfson College and Faculty of English, in Hilary Term, University of Oxford